rblades/dhworkbook_master/docs/module-2/Exercises.md

 1. `$ sudo apt-get install tesseract-ocr` will grab the latest version of tesseract and install it into your dhbox.
 Enter your password when the computer asks for it.
 2. `$ sudo apt-get install imagemagick` to install imagemagick
 3. `$ sudo apt-get install pdftk` to install pdftk.
-4. Now let's grab an edition of the Equity.
+4. Now let's grab an edition of the [Equity at http://collections.banq.qc.ca:8008/jrn03/equity/src/](http://collections.banq.qc.ca:8008/jrn03/equity/src/).
 Use wget to grab the pdf from July 4th 1957.
 5. Let's burst it into individual pages.
 The command is `pdtk <input file> burst`, so `$ pdftk 83471_1957-07-04.pdf burst`
 6. Let's convert the first file to tiff with imagemagick's convert command: `$ convert -density 300 pg_0001.pdf -depth 8 -strip -background white -alpha off file.tiff` You want a high density image, which is what the -density and the -depth flags do; the rest of the command formats the image in a way that Tesseract expects to encounter text.
 This command might take a while.
 Just wait, be patient.
 7. Extract text! `$ tesseract file.tiff output.txt` This might also take some time.

-Download the output.txt file to your own machine via DHBox's filemanager.
-Open the file with a text editor (there might be a lot of white space at the start of the file, fyi).
-Grab the txt file created by the Provincial Archives.
+8. Download the output.txt file to your own machine via DHBox's filemanager.
+9. Open the file with a text editor (there might be a lot of white space at the start of the file, fyi).
+10. Grab the txt file created by the Provincial Archives.
 Is yours better or worse than theirs?
-Look up the [Tesseract wiki](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage).
+11. Look up the [Tesseract wiki](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage).
 What other options could you use with the tesseract command to improve the results?
-When you decide to download Tesseract to you own computer, use the following two guides to automating bulk OCR (multiple files) with tesseract: [Peirson's](https://diging.atlassian.net/wiki/display/DCH/Tutorial%3A+Text+Extraction+and+OCR+with+Tesseract+and+ImageMagick), [Schmidt's](http://benschmidt.org/dighist13/?page_id=129).
+12. When you decide to download Tesseract to you own computer, use the following two guides to automating bulk OCR (multiple files) with tesseract: [Peirson's](https://diging.atlassian.net/wiki/display/DCH/Tutorial%3A+Text+Extraction+and+OCR+with+Tesseract+and+ImageMagick), [Schmidt's](http://benschmidt.org/dighist13/?page_id=129).

 ## wget command to grab The Equity